Anjajavy Le Lodge

 The 450-ha nature reserve alongside the hotel is home to over 1,800 floral species, most of which are endemic to the country along with many medicinal plants.
 Tsingy, the celebrated millennial coral remains, can be found throughout the forest and overlooking the bay.

 The forest is also home to many animal species such as the famous Sifaka lemur (Coquerel’s Sifaka), the bird of paradise, chameleon and Cuvier’s oplure (a type of iguana).
-The Madagascar fish eagle takes to the sea and the coral reef, a magical combination of shapes and colors in a world of silence that remains untouched.
+The Madagascar fish eagle takes to the sea and the coral reef, a magical combination of shapes and colours in a world of silence that remains untouched.

 Each of the 25 villas features a large terrace overlooking the sea, a living room area and breakfast area and a bedroom.
 A small staircase provides access to the first floor which features a relaxation room that can be used as an office or children’s/guest room.
 The bathroom boasts a vast bath with separate lavatories.
 The rooms are air-conditioned.